 3. Instill A Core of Organization

-Clutter is not only a visual distraction, it’s also a stumbling block on the road to efficiency.
+Clutter is not only a visual distraction, but it’s also a stumbling block on the road to efficiency.
 Therefore, from as young an age as possible, help your child develop an innate sense of having “a place for everything and everything in its place.”
-Physically, this can be done through providing file folders; organizational bins for pens, pencils, and other staples; and clearly marked storage containers for long-term organization.
+Physically, this can be done by providing file folders; organizational bins for pens, pencils, and other staples; and clearly marked storage containers for a long-term organization.

-Among today’s generation, virtual organization is just as crucial as in the physical world, so desktop maintenance should be the Trapper Keeper of the computer age.
+Among today’s generation, a virtual organization is just as crucial as in the physical world, so desktop maintenance should be the Trapper Keeper of the computer age.
 On top of demonstrating the value of file folders and icon management, a walk-through of Google’s one-stop filing system will give your child an excellent foundation for education and even future employment.